danila19991/timetable-manager/README.md

 # timetable-manager
-Some application for planning your tasks.
+Application for planning your tasks and instruments for analysing your life.